 Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks 3. fitness tests for specific fitness components, physical fitness is a complex & multifaceted phenomenon composed of:- aerobic powerwhen developing a series of fitness tests, the SCE should first refer to other coaching and sport science information.
 There they may find established tests which are proven for their own sport or at least suitable tests designed for similar sports that can be used with or without minor modifications.
-This will obviously greatly reduce the time required to deliver an effective series of tests, while providing the coach with reassurance that the tests they are using are appropriate. anaerobic power and anaerobic capacity- tests for aerobic fitness must use the same type of exercise as the sport in which the individual participates and should generally last in the region of 8-15 minutes, any shorter and the increased anaerobic energy contribution may make the test less valid. muscular endurance these tests may assess either dynamic muscular endurance (the capacity to repeat contractions) or static muscular endurance (the capacity to sustain a muscular contraction).
+This will obviously greatly reduce the time required to deliver an effective series of tests, while providing the coach with reassurance that the tests they are using are appropriate. anaerobic power and anaerobic capacity: tests for aerobic fitness must use the same type of exercise as the sport in which the individual participates and should generally last in the region of 8-15 minutes, any shorter and the increased anaerobic energy contribution may make the test less valid. muscular endurance- these tests may assess either dynamic muscular endurance (the capacity to repeat contractions) or static muscular endurance (the capacity to repeat contractions) or static muscular endurance (the capacity to sustain a muscular contraction).
 To be specific to a sport it is important to ensure that the test uses the appropriate muscle groups, through relevant ranges of movement and at suitable speeds.
-Often this may not be entirely feasible and therefore standard endurance exercises such as the sit-up and press-up may be used, muscular strength- tests for muscular strength should ensure that the muscles being assessed are appropriate and are used through a relevant range of movement, or in the case of static strength at a specific joint angle.
+Often this may not be entirely feasible and therefore standard endurance exercises such as the sit-up and press-up may be used. muscular strength- tests for muscular strength should ensure that the muscles being assessed are appropriate and are used through a relevant range of movement, or in the case of static strength at a specific joint angle.
 In a laboratory setting, equipment such as dynamometers are often used but selecting and using fitness tests.
 Such as cricket the test may be conducted over the distance between the wickets.
-In order to ensure the test is even more specific, tast, sto the measurement of joint angles and ranges of movement (e.g. sit and reach test).
-By breaking down a movement into its component parts, the coach will be able to determi 7 33 NOS Total 17 83 - -
+In order to ensure the test is even more specific, the test should be conducted in full clothing and kit. flexibility and joint mobility-field tests for flexibility/ 7 33 - - NOS Total 17 83 - -

 NOS Code BWS/N3022

-NOS Name Enable minimization of Athletic Injuries & Conduct Fitness Assessment for Sports related activities of the client
+NOS Name Enable minimization of athletic injuries & conduct fitness assessment for sports related activities of the client

 Sector Beauty & Wellness

 Sub-Sector Personal Services

 Occupation Fitness Services

 NSQF Level 4

-Credits TBD
+Credits 1

-Version 2.0
+Version 3.0

-Last Reviewed Date 31/08/2021
+Last Reviewed Date NA

-Next Review Date 08/04/2024
+Next Review Date 17/11/2025

-NSQC Clearance Date 31/08/2021
+NSQC Clearance Date 17/11/2022